Gavin Lux gets 2-run double, Dodgers surge past Phils 5-4 - KESQ

 AP Sports Writer

+Philadelphia then got within one strike of its first four-game sweep at Dodger Stadium since 1985, but couldn’t close it out.

-Cody Bellinger got a two-out triple off Corey Knebel (0-3) and Chris Taylor walked before Lux drove them both home with a double to the right field corner, setting off a frenzied celebration at Chavez Ravine.
+The bases were empty when Cody Bellinger abruptly delivered a two-strike, two-out triple off closer Corey Knebel (0-3).
+Ten pitches later, it was over.

+After Chris Taylor walked, Lux drove home both runners with a drive to the right field corner.
+He set off a frenzied celebration at Chavez Ravine for a big crowd that included actor Tom Hanks, who put both hands to his head in disbelief.
-Lux made a two-out error on a routine grounder in the second inning, allowing the Phillies to score four unearned runs.
-Aaron Nola left with a 4-2 lead after throwing seven innings of four-hit ball, but Philadelphia’s latest bullpen misadventure doomed its four-game winning streak.

-Mookie Betts had a homer and an RBI double for the Dodgers, who avoided their first five-game skid since April 2019.
+Betts also homered for the Dodgers, who avoided their first five-game skid since April 2019.
+Los Angeles hadn’t won in walk-off fashion since last July 20.

+“I’m sure (the error) was on Gavin’s mind all day long,” Dodgers manager Dave Roberts said.
+“I don’t want to say it’s the biggest win of the year with a short sample, but it’s a big one.
+Guys are feeling real good right now.”

+Although the Phillies’ perpetually problematic bullpen failed again, the powerhouse Dodgers have done it to better teams.
+They hadn’t done it lately, though: The Dodgers had lost five of six and were staring at another disheartening defeat to an opponent that was significantly better than them all weekend.

 Shane Greene (1-0) pitched two scoreless relief innings in his season debut for Los Angeles.

-Rhys Hoskins had a two-run single during only the Phillies’ second loss on a seven-game West Coast road trip.
+Rhys Hoskins had a two-run single during only the Phillies’ second loss on a seven-game West Coast road trip, snapping a four-game winning streak.
 Garrett Stubbs had two hits and drove in a run, but the Phillies couldn’t get back above .500 for the first time since April 12.

-After battering the Dodgers for 29 runs and 37 hits in the first three games, the Phillies played the finale without injured Bryce Harper.
-They fell just short of the franchise’s first four-game sweep at Chavez Ravine since 1985.
+After battering the Dodgers for 29 runs and 37 hits in the first three games, the Phillies played the finale without Bryce Harper.
+The NL MVP underwent treatment on the torn ligament in his elbow after going 8 for 12 with three homers and eight RBIs in the first three games.

 Michael Grove yielded four hits and three walks while pitching into the fourth inning in his major league debut.
 Grove got promoted from Double-A Tulsa to help Los Angeles’ depleted rotation, which is missing several potential starters due to various medical problems.